feylikurds/zahhak/README.md

-# Dungeons, a C# 6.0 coding sample in form of a console game.
+# Zahhak, a C# 6.0 coding sample in form of a console game.

 ## Development
 This was written in C# 6.0 with Visual Studio 2015.